neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 Now, we have finished the route registration, as I'm not sure if it can be simplified even more.

  > There should some `null` checkes and because not all of these fields are required, the route can be registered with only one static field, the `RouteTemplate`.
-But lets skip this for now.
+But let's skip this for now.

 ### Creating links and URLs